Terradue/doc-developer-sandbox/source/start/index.rst

 Getting Started Guide
 =====================

-This guide will drive you step by step through the use of your Sandbox from the acces a Laboratory to its remote access.
+This guide will drive you step by step through the use of your Sandbox from access to a Laboratory to the Sandbox remote use.

 Contents: